TylerNakamura/tylernakamura.github.io/reading.md

 permalink: /reading/
 ---

 Here’s a curated list of non-fiction books that have had a significant impact on my life.
-I believe each one offers valuable insights that anyone can benefit from, and I hope they resonate with you as much as they have with me.
+I believe each one offers valuable insights that anyone can benefit from.
+I hope they resonate with you as much as they have with me.

 ---